trstlabs/intento/x/claim/spec/06_queries.md

 ```

 Query the total claimable amount that would be earned if all remaining actions were completed right now.
-Note that even if the decay process hasn't begun yet, this is not always *exactly* the same as `InitialClaimableAmount`, due to rounding errors.
+Note that even if the decay process hasn't begun yet, this is not always *exactly* the same as `MaximumClaimableAmount`, due to rounding errors.

 ```sh
 osmosisd query claim total-claimable $(osmosisd keys show -a {your key name}) ActionItemCreated